St Helens hang on to see off spirited Salford

 They ended the game down to 12 men after the second of two sin-binnings for Welsby in the final minute.

-The match featured four yellow cards overall, as Welsby's team-mate Mark Percival and Salford hooker Amir Bourouh also went to the bin.
+The match featured four yellow cards overall, as Welsby's team-mate Mark Percival and Salford hooker Amir Bourouh also went to the bin, as part of the same 63rd-minute flashpoint.

-On a night when the top three all won, Saints stay top, level on points with Wigan and two clear of third-placed Catalans Dragons.
+On a night when the top three all won, Saints stay in front, level on points with Wigan and two clear of third-placed Catalans Dragons.

+After selecting such a youthful squad for last week's defeat at Castleford, Saints coach Kristian Woolf recalled the majority of his frontline stars to face a badly-weakened Salford side.

+But, in the end, despite adding Rhys Williams and Alex Gerrard to their growing injury list, Salford came so close to ending a losing streak at St Helens stretching back 42 years.

 St Helens: Hopoate; Makinson, Davies, Percival, Simm; Welsby, Lomax; Walmsley, Roby, Lees, Royle, Batchelor, Knowles.